 Spend your days exploring the area’s winding trails, relaxing at the on-site spa, and dining at their award-winning restaurants before retreating to the spacious rooms, upscale suites, or private waterfront cottages.
 These rooms feature soothing décor, modern amenities, and scenic views.
 Upgrade your stay with a private waterfront cottage equipped with a fireplace, kitchenette, furnished patio, and unobstructed lake views.

 This is a rewards category 6 hotel and costs 25,000 World of Hyatt points per night.
-On the night of the 14th Jan, this ski hotel costs from $144 per room per night.
+On the night of the 14th of January, this ski hotel costs from $144 USD per room per night.
 This is a superbly cheap rate for a ski hotel.

 3. Hyatt Centric La Rosiere

 This is a rewards category 5 hotel and costs 20,000 World of Hyatt points per night.
-On the night of the 14th Jan, this ski hotel costs from $150 per room per night.
+On the night of the 14th of January, this ski hotel costs from $150 USD per room per night.

 4. The Lodge at Spruce Peak